-20 apartments for rent in Mission Dolores, San Francisco, CA
+20 apartments for rent near Mission Dolores, San Francisco, CA

 The neighborhood of Mission Dolores dates back to the founding of the nation.
 In 1776, just days before the Declaration of Independence declared the U.S. a free country, a site was being dedicated to the Mission Dolores, just a half block from the intersection of Valencia and Sixteenth Streets.